 "Harder is someone who has always performed well and always won the titles with Wolfsburg.
 In terms of playing style and technique, I constantly find her one of the better players."

 "Even when she is at less than 100%, you feel her presence.
 If you're in a game and need one moment to make the difference, she's the player for it, no matter what condition she is in."

 Stephan Lerch, Wolfsburg coach

 "Pernille is always in the right place at the right time because she really watches the game.
-What makes her so special is her understanding of where the players are around her.
-A ball will come to her and she’s so intelligent to know where to go because she knows where her opponents are.
-On the pitch she works so hard, she has a huge desire to win and she’s one of the most intelligent attacking players I’ve seen, she creates so many goals for herself.
-You can’t coach what she has, it’s given.
-You can mould it and I think you’d have to challenge her because she’s so incredibly gifted.
+On the pitch she works so hard; she has a huge desire to win and she's one of the most intelligent attacking players I've seen.
+She creates so many goals for herself.
+You can't coach what she has; it's given.
+You can mould it and I think you'd have to challenge her because she's so incredibly gifted.
 How can you make this 100% player a 110% player?"